 Parallel to his Formula E commitments, Engel returned to the DTM and spent a season driving the #63 Mercedes-AMG C63 DTM.
 The highlight of the season was his victory in the second race at Moscow Raceway.
 It was his maiden DTM victory in a career.
 It remained his only podium that year and he finished 15th in the points.

-In 2018, he left DTM but stayed in GT races with Mercedes.
-The biggest success was the second place at Nurburgring 24 Hours, together with Black Falcon teammates Manuel Metzger, Adam Christodoulou and Dirk Muller in a Mercedes-AMG GT3.
+In 2018, he left DTM but stayed in GT races with Mercedes, winning the championship title in the Blancpain GT Series Endurance Cup with Black Falcon team.
+Outside Blancpain GT Series, the biggest success was the second place at Nurburgring 24 Hours, together with Black Falcon teammates Manuel Metzger, Adam Christodoulou and Dirk Muller in a Mercedes-AMG GT3.
+Later in the season, he won the inaugural edition of Suzuka 10 Hours.